andrewtheart/DiskActivityMonitor/HELP.md

 ### Packaged uninstaller

 The packaged uninstaller asks whether to keep settings for a future reinstall.
-Choosing not to keep them removes `config.json` only; monitoring history remains.
-A later installer detects a retained configuration and asks whether to reuse it.
+Choosing not to keep them removes machine `config.json` and the invoking Windows account's `user-settings.json`;
+monitoring history and DPAPI-protected API keys remain.
+A later installer detects retained machine or current-account settings and asks whether to reuse them.
 Existing values are preserved, while settings introduced by the newer version receive their current defaults.

 ### Scripted uninstall